CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_3.md

 - PES requires perfect security and hides the value $α$ in the adversary’s view
 - MA-PES requires only statistical security and instead of hiding $α$ it hides only the value $ω$ in the adversary’s view.
 This allows to prove that an adversary cannot distinguish a correctly distributed challenge ciphertext from a challenge ciphertext taken from a more restricted distribution.
 This property should hold even if user secret keys are given, but only as long as the values $y$ associated to these keys do not let the predicate evaluate to TRUE.

-Still, having a single authority, hence a single point of failure represents a bigger risk rather than having distributed authorities (even if the level of security requires is lower).
+Still, having a single authority, hence a single point of failure, represents a bigger risk rather than having distributed authorities (even if the level of security required is lower).

 However, the name is misleading: Multi Authority admissible Pair Encoding (MA-PES) is defined for a single authority!